isystemsdirect/ScingOS/docs/BRAND_GUIDELINES.md

 - Print: 0.5 inches / 1.27cm (badges, labels)

 ### Clear Space
-Maintain clear space equal to the diameter of the orange/green accent dot on all sides of the logo.
+Maintain clear space equal to the diameter of the golden yellow/green accent dot on all sides of the logo.

 ---